-We have created partnerships with several groups and organizations in the Cleveland area who welcome adults with disabilities to come to their location to participate in our classes and activities with their participants.
-The programs are modified for varying levels of vision, dexterity, cognition and mobility challenges.
+We have established partnerships with many groups and organizations in the Cleveland area who welcome adults with disabilities to come to their location to participate in our classes and activities with their participants.
+All of our programs are adapted for varying levels of vision, dexterity, cognition and mobility challenges.